hariwij/tryhackme-cookie-vuln/README.md

     2. AccountType

 5. Now change the `AccountType` to `paid` and click on the `Load Content` button.
 Now you will see a popup `You are a paid user.
 You have access to premium content`.

-Sir, I found this on the website that i have selected to do bugbounty on.
-They are saving the user account type in a cookie.
-Still i could not gain a advantage by playing with the cookie, But I have created a replica of the website and I have exploited the vulnerbilty.
-Is this ok for the tryhackme room that we need to submit for the assignment?